dienakakim/speedwriter/README.md

-# timedscript
+# speedwriter

-> A speedwriting app for Markdown
+> A speedwriting app with Markdown support

 ## Build Setup